squid-cache/squid-cache.github.io/docs/ConfigExamples/DynamicContent/Coordinator.md

 just a longer url. many CMS like Wordpress use question mark to identify a specific page/article stored in the system. ("/wordpress/?p=941")

-### CGI-BIN

-many systems use CGI to run a script on a server that will result html output or not. i wrote a simple CGI script that shows the public ip address used to contact my server:
-<http://www1.ngtech.co.il/cgi-bin/myip.cgi> this script result will
-vary for each user by the server and shouldn't be cached.
-There is a convention about CGI scripts to run under "cgi-bin" directory as a mark of live feed.

 but insted exploting this convention the script authur can just add Cache specific headers to allow or disallow caching the resource.